 You can also add vinegar, ginger, mint or lemon juice to taste.

 Keep the paste in the refrigerator and use it as quickly as possible.
-For a longer shelf life, you can put the paste in a small container and pour olive oil over it until the paste is completely covered.
+For longer shelf life, you can put the paste in a small container and pour olive oil over it until the paste is completely covered.
 The paste keeps longer when covered in oil as no air can reach the paste.
 Store in the refrigerator.

 Harissa powder has a longer shelf life than the paste.
 To make the powder, simply follow the instructions above using dry ingredients.